GrandeWaver/stonks/README.md

 # stonks
-Not finished yet but with potential for an investment platform xp
+Not finished yet but with potential for an investment platform.

 Little more info: